anttisalonen/progbook/rst/guess_start.rst

 Once we have the user name and the maximum value provided to our guessing game, we need to use this information.
 There are (at least) two possibilities how we could do this:

 1. We could modify our server code to generate the guessing game HTML differently based on user input.
-2. We could modify our Javascript code in the guessing game to read the user parameters from the URL, and modify our HTML accordingly.
+2. We could modify our JavaScript code in the guessing game to read the user parameters from the URL, and modify our HTML accordingly.

 It doesn't seem to make a huge difference which way we go, but let's pick the first alternative.
-(The second one involves using regular expressions in Javascript to parse the parameters from the URL.)
+(The second one involves using regular expressions in JavaScript to parse the parameters from the URL.)

 The following sequence diagram illustrates the communication flow.